pvasek/kudu-wiki/Investigating-continuous-deployment.md

 ### Q: Can't see the repositories in the drop down!

 You need to be an admin on the repositories.
+The reason  is Azure WebApp will need to add the WebHook on your behalf.
 To check if you are an admin of the repo, ...
 * For github, see if you can browse to https://github.com/{account}/{repo}/settings/hooks.
 * For bitbucket, see if you can browse to https://bitbucket.org/{account}/{repo}/admin/hooks.